mozilla-b2g/gaia-email-libs-and-more/js/tasks.md

 itself.
 This results in the Promise being resolved with the list of raw undo tasks being returned.
-The tentative plan is to send them over the wire to the front-end to avoid having mutation operations generating garbage that requires activat participation from the consumer to not leak.
+The tentative plan is to send them over the wire to the front-end to avoid having mutation operations generating garbage that requires active participation from the consumer to not leak.
 By just updating the return value of the MailAPI request and then forgetting about it, JS GC handles things for us.